rustyhowell/logging_tree/intro_to_logging.md

         def __init__(self):
             logger.debug('creating new MyLib instance')

-The user of the library gets to say what to do with messages:
+The user of the library gets to say what to do with messages.
+For example, if a user wants to see debug message from a library:

     import logging
     import mylib

     logging.basicConfig(file='/tmp/my.log')

+    # Modify the logger for the module 'mylib'.
+Set it to debug
+    logging.getLogger('mylib').setLevel(logging.DEBUG)
     m = mylib.MyLib()

+    # Quiet the urllib3 logger (used by the requests package).
+    logging.getLogger('urllib3').setLevel(logging.ERROR)